 In order to qualify for a white Christmas, there must either be at least 1 inch of snow on the ground on Christmas morning or falling snow must accumulate to at least 0.1 inches on Dec.
 25. This is the same criteria used by the National Weather Service.

 The map is based on historical weather data averaged over the 30-year period from 1991 to 2020, the most recent climatological averages provided by NOAA's National Centers for Environmental Information.

-Minneapolis; Madison, Wisconsin; and Burlington, Vermont, each have a 60 to 75% chance of a white Christmas in an average year.
-The odds drop to 40 to 50% in cities such as Chicago and Detroit.
+Minneapolis-St. Paul, Madison in Wisconsin and Burlington in Vermont each have a 60% to 75% chance of a white Christmas in an average year.
+The odds drop below 50% in cities such as Chicago and Detroit.

 New York City has at least 1 inch of snow on the ground on Christmas morning about once every six years, on average.
 Farther north, in Boston, the frequency increases slightly to about once every five years.
 However, white Christmases in Philadelphia, Baltimore and Washington only happen about once a decade.

 Most areas along the West and Gulf coasts and in the Deep South have less than a 10% chance of Christmas Day snow because temperatures in those regions don't typically get cold enough to produce measurable snow so early in the winter (if it snows at all during the season).